Regulatory, Pricing and Reimbursement

-Homeopathic and traditional herbal medicinal products may be placed on the market in Bulgaria based on their registration certificate.
+Homeopathic and traditional herbal medicinal products may be placed on the market in Bulgaria based on registration certificate.

 B) Medical Devices

 There is no marketing authorisation for medical devices.
-However, depending on the medical device class, certain requirements have to be met.
+However, depending on the medical devices class, certain requirements have to be met.
 Medical devices shall bear CE marking indicating that they have been the subject of an assessment of their conformity (there are certain exceptions, e.g. for custom-made devices not bearing CE marking).